-Are you passionate about clean code and want to learn how to implement advanced architectures in Android applications?
-Join this three-day course and follow an iterative and constructive path to build the greatest and most complex applications while keeping your code reusable, maintainable, testable, and decoupled.
+Passionate about clean code and want to develop your knowledge of how to implement advanced architectures in Android applications?
+This three-day course follows an iterative and constructive path to build complex applications while keeping your code reusable, maintainable, testable, and decoupled.

 droidcon Fringe Package